niklasforstberg/usedcarprices/README.md

 This script tries to automate the process of finding out what a fair price for a given car might be.
 It is based on the swedish used car market.
+So as to not swamp the website with requests, the script is run in a loop with a delay between each request.
+Be nice to the website and the server.